Kayanja2023/Rag_Augmented_Chatbot/README.md

 This system provides automated assistance by combining document-based knowledge retrieval (Retrieval-Augmented Generation, or RAG) with sentiment-aware conversation management.
 Crucially, it features an intelligent escalation capability: conversations are seamlessly handed off to human agents based on real-time sentiment analysis and AI confidence thresholds.

-**Note**: Throughout this documentation, we use a global messaging leader like Clickatell as a representative enterprise example to contextualize the agent's application, performance, and scalability in a real-world Chat Commerce environment..
+**Note**: Throughout this documentation, we use a global messaging leader like Clickatell as a representative enterprise example to contextualize the agent's application, performance, and scalability in a

 ### Focus on Trust and Safety: The Pillars of Grounded Cooperation: